 - baking soda - this leavener works with the moisture in the batter and the acid in the sour cream to give this chocolate chip cake a nice lift!

-Then we'll add a delicious chocolate ganache glaze to this cake -- you may recognize this glaze from my Chocolate Sour Cream Pound Cake:
+Then we'll add a delicious chocolate ganache glaze to the top of the loaf cake -- you may recognize this glaze from my Chocolate Sour Cream Pound Cake:

-- heavy cream - along with the chocolate, heavy whipping cream creates a chocolate ganache, which is a decadent and delicious dessert topper.
+- heavy cream - along with the chocolate, heavy whipping cream creates the chocolate ganache!

-- light corn syrup - we'll add in a bit of light corn syrup to thin out the ganache a bit and give it a glossy shine.
+- light corn syrup - we'll add in a bit of light corn syrup to thin out the ganache a bit.
+It also gives it a glossy shine.
 If you don't have corn syrup, you can also use light agave nectar.

 First of all, you'll need a loaf pan for this chocolate chip cake recipe.
-This recipe yields a good amount of batter, so a 9 x 5 inch pan works best, but I've also made it in a medium loaf pan (8.5 x 4.5 in.) with great results.
-As you'll see below in the recipe card, the loaf pan just changes the baking time a bit, and the slightly smaller loaf pan might help with a higher dome top.
-In addition to your loaf pan, you'll need a stand mixer or hand mixer and mixing bowl, and parchment paper.
-I also recommend a kitchen scale to accurately measure your flour.
+This recipe yields a good amount of batter, so a 9 x 5 inch pan works best.
+But I've also made it in a medium loaf pan (8.5 x 4.5 in.) with great results.
+As you'll see below in the recipe card, the loaf pan just changes the baking time a bit.
+And the slightly smaller loaf pan might yield a higher dome top.
+Additionally, you'll need a stand mixer or electric mixer and large mixing bowl, and parchment paper.
+I also recommend a digital kitchen scale to accurately measure your flour.

 Tips and F.A.Q.